stklauz/stklauz.github.io/letodo.md

 # to do

 - add social links
-- add pagincation on main page
+- add pagination on main page